Bats in the Berry Belfry: Vax Efficacy Disinformation — Part Three —

 V-safe is a phone app developed to “tell CDC about any side effects after getting the COVID-19 vaccine.”
 It was designed to monitor adverse reactions, to capture problems following the experimental shots initially identified in pharma’s trials.
 The American public was told that v-safe would detect safety signals more rapidly and reliably than VAERS and that all v-safe data collected would be transparent.

-As reported in my March 2021 Free Press article, information from the V-safe Active Surveillance system was publicly disclosed for the first five days of America’s Covid vaccine rollout, December 14-18, 2020:
+As reported in my March 2021 Free Press article, information from the v-safe Active Surveillance system was publicly disclosed for only the first five days of America’s Covid vaccine rollout, December 14-18, 2020:

 “Over those five days, more than 5,000 “Health Impact Events” immediately following injections were identified.
 On December 18 alone, 2.79% of people who received first dose shots—3,150 out of 112,807—used this smartphone app to report reactions so severe that they were ‘unable to perform normal daily activities, unable to work, [and/or] required care from a doctor or other health professional.’”